ablr-com/ablr_api_docs/docs/Integration-Overview.md

 ## Introduction

 Welcome to our API reference!
 We're happy that you've decided to partner with us and explore our REST APIs.
-To get started, you'll first want to log into the Merchant Dashboard, set up your development environment, and get your API keys for the sandbox and live environments.

-### Steps for a Direct integration
+## Steps for a Direct integration

 This type of integration will generate a hosted-checkout experience from a server-side API request.
 You will control the communication flow.

-1. Contact Developer Support to receive your secret API key for the sandbox environment.
+1. Contact Developer Support to receive your secret API key for the staging environment.
 2. Initate checkout flow by creating a checkout object.
 3. Redirect your customers to the `redirect_url` returned by the `/checkouts` call so they can commence the checkout process.
 4. As soon as the customer confirms to pay for an Ablr transaction, *by default* Ablr would capture the fund from the customer' preferred payment method immediately before redirecting the customer back to your Merchant's `success_url`.